anacierdem/simpleFastProxy/README.md

 ## Options:

 	{
-		port: 8888 //Proxy port (defaults to 8888),
+		"port": 8888 //Proxy port (defaults to 8888), "tempFolder": "/tmp/", //Temporary file folder (defaults to "/tmp/"), "externalProxyHost": null, //Additional proxy host and port (requests will be further forwarded to this endpoint);
-		tempFolder: "/tmp/", //Temporary file folder (defaults to "/tmp/"),
+		"externalProxyPort": null,
-		externalProxyHost: null, //Additional proxy host and port (requests will be further forwarded to this endpoint);
+		"interceptSSL": true, //Should the proxy intercept HTTPS requests?
+Below options are necesseray if this is true.
-		externalProxyPort: null
+		"rootCAKey": "path/to/rootCA/key", //root CA key file (.key) "rootCACert": "path/to/rootCA/cert", //root CA certificate file (.pem) "rootCAPass": "XXXX" //root CA passphrase
 	}

 ## CLI